Have you been in business for a while and you’re working your backside off, but you’re not making the money you deserve?

 The next element to increase your growth potential is the number of customers you bring into the business.

-In order to generate customers from your leads, you need to get really good at selling, i.e. turning your prospects into paying clients.
-This requires that you master the art of conversion through powerful sales conversations.
+In order to generate customers from your leads, you need to get really good at conversion, i.e. turning your website visitors and prospects into paying clients.
+This requires that you master the art of selling, both through:

 The ability to close deals and convert prospects into paying clients through compelling sales conversations is a real skill that you need to learn, develop, and practice continuously.